Is it Time for Your Mammogram?

 - Day, evening and weekend appointments to fit your busy schedule

 Breast cancer can strike anyone.
-But certain risk factors, including your family history, overall health and lifestyle may increase a woman’s risk for developing breast cancer.
+But certain risk factors, including your family history, overall health and lifestyle, may increase the risk for developing breast cancer:

 Family, History, Health & Age